Quantum erasing the memory of Wigner's friend: Introduction

+Below, we start from the assumption (made by Wigner and FR) that an observer can be described as a quantum system that becomes entangled with the system is measures.
+We then derive a necessary condition for such quantum system to behave as an observer, from the point of view of any other observer: the existence of a stable degree of freedom that we refer to as a \emph{memory}, which becomes entangled with the measured system and retains a record of the measurement outcome until the end of the experiment.

-We can then revisit the assumptions made in Ref.~\citep{Frauchiger18} and the properties leading to the alleged inconsistency.
-We will show that, taken together, these assumptions and properties either require the memories to be erased by the super-observer, preventing them from behaving as proper observers, or require the memories to remain untouched eliminating the main feature of the super-observer.
+We then use this result to introduce a simple reformulation of FR's scenario, based on an optical interferometer, which allows us to analyze the alleged paradox.
+Crucially, in our setup, only small systems that can be unambiguously treated quantum-mechanically are entangled.
+Although our reformulation arguably marks a philosophical departure from FR's discussion of a ``friend" reaching an entangled state, our model, in fact, leads to the same mathematical description.
+We then revisit the assumptions and properties used in Ref.~\cite{Frauchiger18} to formulate their paradox.
+We show that some of them require the memories to be erased by the super-observer, preventing the corresponding agents from behaving as observers.
+Conversely, others of these properties and assumptions require the memories to remain untouched, eliminating the main feature of the super-observer.
 In the end, the inconsistency only appears if one compares properties from two logically different contexts that we make explicit.
-We also demonstrate that these three properties are associated with the value taken by observables which do not commute, and therefore are forbidden by quantum mechanics to take simultaneously well-defined values.
-Thus we find that the argument of Ref.~\citep{Frauchiger18} does not lead to any of the claimed inconsistency within quantum mechanics.
+We also demonstrate that the three properties involved in the paradox are associated with the values taken by observables which do not commute, and therefore are forbidden by quantum mechanics to take simultaneously well-defined values.
+Thus, we find that the argument of Ref.~\cite{Frauchiger18} does not lead to any inconsistency within quantum mechanics.

-Our work does more than deflate the claims of such an inconsistency however.
-By focusing on the role of memory, projection, and Unitary evolution, we make explicit limits in the Wigner's Friend paradox.
-This discussion is particularly useful in light of the recent Wigner's Friend related No-Go theorem of \cite{Bong20} that sought to illuminate key issues in quantum interpretation.
+By focusing on the role of memory, projection, and unitary evolution, we make explicit limits in the Wigner's Friend paradox and the mechanism of quantum measurement, and provide an operational prescription to identify devices behaving as an observer.
+This discussion is particularly useful in light of the recent related No-Go theorem of \cite{Bong20} that sought to illuminate key issues in quantum interpretation.
+We also note that the role of the material record of an observer's outcome has been examined \cite{Deutsch85} to introduce an experiment distinguishing between Everett's and the Copenhagen formulations of quantum mechanics, and recently to shed new light on the original Wigner's friend scenario \cite{Matzkin20}.